 Health Assessment for Nurse Educators (NURS671)

 Enhance knowledge and skills of history taking, physical assessment, clinical reasoning, and related teaching/learning strategies in order to prepare for the role of nurse educator.
-Hybrid course requires on-campus lab experiences and 32 hours of field experience. + Advanced health assessment fee: $50, lab/tech fee: $50, placement fee: $35.
+Hybrid course requires on-campus lab experiences and 32 hours of field experience.
+FE: Advanced health assessment fee: $50, lab/tech fee: $50, placement fee: $35.

 Integration of pathophysiology and pharmacotherapeutic concepts and principles needed to form the basis of a comprehensive and holistic approach to the delivery of nursing care.
 Application of evidence-based pathopharmacology concepts within the nurse educator role.